dhis2/gf-exchange/README.md

 ## Requirements

-This tool requires Java JDK 8.
+This tool requires a Java JDK version 8.
+OpenJDK is recommended.

 ## Download